yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

 ## In class \[[slides](https://docs.google.com/presentation/d/1meP0gCiMPYTJKeKbjVHZeFeoS4eAS2sAA7a69RGR7AQ/edit?usp=sharing)\]

-> **Tip:** We have also found that this class material (and the below exercise) can be effectively repurposed as a standalone-workshop for cohort building and encourage explicit discussion of shared struggles.
+> **Tip:** We have also found that this class material (and the below exercise) can be effectively repurposed as a standalone-workshop for cohort building to encourage explicit discussion of shared struggles.
 {: .prompt-tip }

 1. [10min] Socialize